Superintendent UpdateHighlands earns fantastic state assessment scores

 A summary is included below.
 To access the agenda, review the documents submitted to the Board, or access the meeting live stream, use the links below.

-Approve the minutes of previous meetings, financial business, personnel report, FOIA report, and destruction of a previous closed session audio recording.
+Approve the minutes of previous meetings, financial business, personnel report, FOIA report, destruction of certain closed session audio recordings, and a revised salary and benefits report.

 It's a pleasure to serve the students, staff, and families of Highlands.